Yoast/wordpress-seo/readme.txt

 Release Date: June 27th, 2018

 Bugfixes:
-* Fixes a bug where disabling the post_format archive would result in it actually being enabled and vice versa.
+* Fixes a bug where disabling the `post_format` archive would result in it actually being enabled and vice versa.
-* Fixes an issue where more all replacement variables were being displayed instead of the recommended ones.
+* Fixes an issue where all replacement variables were being displayed instead of the recommended ones.

 Other:
 * Restores `currentyear` as a snippet variable.